NEW ZEALAND WILLOWHERB

 2nd Sept 2010, Llyn Idwal, Snowdonia.
 Photo: © RWD

 Four deeply-nicked petals, surrounded by four greeny-red sepals, each with a pinkish-red bobble at the otherwise pointed tip.
+These look like hydathodes, which secrete excess water.
 The very long stalk has four parallel grooves where it splits to released the feathered seeds.

 2nd Sept 2010, Llyn Idwal, Snowdonia.
 Photo: © RWD